Elizabeth Choy: Life during Japanese Occupation

 During the Japanese invasion of Malaya, Choy served as a second lieutenant in the women's auxiliary arm of the Singapore Volunteer Corps, where she acquired the nickname "Gunner Choy".
 She was also a volunteer nurse with the Medical Auxiliary Service.
 After the fall of Singapore in 1942, the Choys set up a canteen at the Tan Tock Seng Hospital, after all the patients and doctors had been moved from the Miyako Hospital (former Woodbridge Hospital), where they soon started a regular ambulance run for British civilian internees.
-The couple helped prisoners-of-war interned in Changi Prison by passing to them cash and parcels containing fresh clothing, medicine and letters during their deliveries.
+The couple helped prisoners interned in Changi Prison by passing to them cash and parcels containing fresh clothing, medicine and letters during their deliveries.
 They incurred further risk by sending in radio parts for hidden receivers until the Japanese crackdown following Operation Jaywick.

 During the subsequent Double Tenth Incident, an informant told the Kempeitai (Japanese military police) that the Choys were involved in smuggling money into Changi Prison, resulting in the arrest of Choy's husband.
 After several days, Choy went to the Kempeitai East District Branch to ask about her husband.
 The Japanese denied knowledge of him, but lured her back to the branch three weeks later and confined her with other prisoners.
 She was imprisoned and subjected to torture.
-R. H. Scott, a former Director of the British Ministry of Information (Far Eastern Branch) and principal witness at the War Crimes Court in Singapore, later testified that he saw Choy being stripped and severely beaten "on at least one occasion".
+R. H. Scott, a former director of the British Ministry of Information (Far Eastern Branch) and principal witness at the War Crimes Court in Singapore, later testified that he saw Choy being stripped and severely beaten "on at least one occasion".
 Throughout her imprisonment, her strong Christian faith and the classic texts that she learnt in school about moral values kept her strong.

 At the Japanese surrender in Singapore in September 1945, Choy was invited by Lady Mountbatten to witness the official ceremony, where she was escorted by the governor, Sir Shenton Thomas, and his wife, to whom she had sent medicine in Changi Prison.

 Post-war life in England

 After the war, the Choys were invited to England to recuperate.
-During their stay, Lady Baden-Powell awarded her the Girl Guides' highest honour, the Bronze Cross, and the Rajah of Sarawak Charles Brooke presented her with the Order of the Star of Sarawak.
+During their stay, Lady Baden-Powell awarded her the Girl Guides' highest honour for gallantry, the Bronze Cross, and the Rajah of Sarawak Charles Brooke presented her with the Order of the Star of Sarawak.
 The Choys were bestowed with the Officer of the Order of the British Empire (OBE) in June 1946.
-They were honoured for their work in assisting British prisoners-of-war in Malaya during the Japanese occupation.
+They were honoured for their work in assisting British prisoners of war in Malaya during the Japanese occupation.
 In addition, Choy received the honour of having a half-hour private audience with Queen Elizabeth at St James's Palace on 25 July 1946.

 During her four-year stay in England, Choy studied domestic science at the Northern Polytechnic (now the University of North London) and taught at a London council school.
-Intent on studying art but without the finances for this venture, Choy began a stint as an artist's model, posing for two sculptures, Serene Jade and Flawless Crystal, by the sculptor Dora Gordine.
+Intent on studying art but without the finances for this venture, Choy began a stint as an artist's model, posing for two sculptures, "Serene Jade" and "Flawless Crystal", by the sculptor Dora Gordine.